ycpcs/cs497-spring2019/labs/lab02.md

 # Lab 2

-In this lab you will be using a password cracking tool called [John the Ripper](https://github.com/magnumripper/JohnTheRipper).
+In this lab you will be using a password cracking tool called [John the Ripper](https://www.openwall.com/john/) or the [repo](https://github.com/magnumripper/JohnTheRipper).

 # Task 1 - Create hash file